bolah2009/js-weather/README.md

-# PROJECT: Weather Forcast App
+# PROJECT: Weather Forecast App

 This is the fifth project of the Main JavaScript curriculum at [Microverse](https://www.microverse.org/) - @microverseinc